Implementing a block widget

 In other words, the simple box instance became much more responsive.

-Additionally, if you call editor.getData(), you will get the same HTML as before turning the simple box into a widget.
-This is thanks to using toWidget() and toNestedEditable() only in the editingDowncast pipeline.
+Additionally, if you call editor.getData(), you will get the same HTML as before the simple box became a widget.
+It is thanks to using toWidget() and toNestedEditable() only in the editingDowncast pipeline.

 A command is a combination of an action and a state.
 You can interact with most of the editor features by the commands they expose.
 This allows not only for executing these features (like making a fragment of text bold) but also checking if this action can be executed in the selection’s current location as well as observing other state properties (such as whether the currently selected text was made bold).